 Recruitment and use across the territory

 The recruitment and use of minors has spread across various regions in Colombia, as depicted in Figure 5, which illustrates the municipalities mentioned in reports indicating detected risks.
 The node size reflects the number of related documents from the Ombudsperson’s Office.
-Despite the office’s focus on preventing international humanitarian law violations, the data reveal an ongoing and persistent recruitment issue unaffected by the provided warnings.
-While the expansion ofmapped areas, recruitment remains prevalent throughout the conflict and transitional periods.
+Despite the office’s focus on preventing international humanitarian law violations, the data reveals an ongoing and persistent recruitment issue unaffected by the provided warnings.
+While the expansion of areas mapped with illegal group’s presence can be a partial result of the increase of territory covered by the SAT’s team, recruitment remains prevalent throughout the conflict and transitional periods.